This post may contain affiliate links. Please see our disclosure policy.

 Instructions

 - Begin by making a batch of my chocolate fudge frosting.
-It needs time to cool and set so prepare that first and cover with plastic wrap until the cakes have cooled.
+It needs time to cool and set so prepare the frosting first and cover with plastic wrap.
+Place into the refrigerator until the cakes have cooled and are ready to assemble.
+1 batch Chocolate Fudge Frosting

-- Divide the cake batter equally among the four prepared pans.
-Bake for 25-30 minutes, until a toothpick inserted into the center of the cake comes out with just a few crumbs.
+- Divide the cake batter equally among the prepared pans.
+Bake for 35-40 minutes, until a toothpick inserted into the center of the cake comes out with just a few moist crumbs.

 - While the cakes are baking, prepare the cake soak.
-Combine water and sugar in a small saucepan over medium heat.
-Bring to a boil and boil until the sugar dissolves, about 2-3 minutes.
-Remove from heat, then add cocoa powder and stir until combined.
-Set aside.
+Combine coffee and sugar in a small saucepan over medium heat.
+Stir together and cook until the sugar is just dissolved, about 5 minutes.
+Remove from heat and mix in cocoa powder and vanilla bean paste.
+1/4 cup Coffee 1/4 cup Brown Sugar 1 tbsp Unsweetened Cocoa Powder 1 tsp Vanilla Bean Paste

 Nutrition